 This course provides an opportunity to broaden your field of study in the social sciences, with a particular focus on crime.
 You will explore the causes of criminal behaviour, attitudes to crime, criminal investigations and the wider social and psychological aspects of crime.
 The course combines the subjects of Psychology, Law, Sociology and Forensic Science to form a new discipline of its own.

 CHANGING AWARENESS OF CRIME

-At the end of this unit you will have gained the skills to evaluate some criminological theories and know there are debates within the different theories.
+What makes a criminal tick?
+This is the study of why people become criminal through investigating a wide range of criminological theories.
+At the end of this unit you will gain the skills to evaluate some criminological theories and know there are debates within the different theories.
 You will understand how changes in criminological theory have influenced policy.
-You will also have gained the skills to apply the theories to a specific crime or criminal in order to understand both the behaviour and the theory.
+You will also gain the skills to apply the theories to a specific crime or criminal in order to understand both the behaviour and the theory.

 YEAR 2 : UNITS OF ASSESSMENT

 CRIME SCENE TO COURTROOM

 From investigating a crime scene, to police powers and legal processes you will understand each step of the criminal process.
 At the end of this unit you will gain the skills to review the effectiveness of personnel and investigation techniques used in criminal cases.
 This unit focuses on true crime and miscarriages of justice by evaluating the evidence in the cases to determine whether the verdict is safe and just.

 Through this unit, you will learn about the Criminal Justice System in England and Wales and how it operates to achieve social control.
 You will gain an understanding of the organisations which are part of our system of social control and their effectiveness in achieving their objectives.
 We question whether the formal punishment system (prisons) works and alternative forms of punishment.